nio-blocks/postgres/README.md

 -  creds(object): username and password for the host database
 -  table_name(str): name of the table on the database to execute commands on.
 -  commit_all(bool): hidden attribute that configures whether to commit valid transactions
+-  bulk_insert(bool): insert signals individually or insert the whole incoming list in one insert

 Dependencies
 ----------------